-The balance of hormone levels in your body is delicate and easily disrupted.
-Hormone imbalances can be caused by short-term or chronic stress, by hormonal disorders like polycystic ovarian syndrome (PCOS) and diabetes, by birth control or pregnancy, and by aging processes like menopause or andropause.
+The balance of hormone levels in your body is delicate and can be easily disrupted.
+Hormone imbalances are mainly caused by short periods of stress, chronic stress, hormonal disorders like polycystic ovarian syndrome (PCOS) and diabetes, birth control or pregnancy, and aging processes like menopause or andropause.

-Poor diet and nutrition are top contributors to a hormone imbalance—eating a lower-quality diet, such as saturated fats from fried foods, fatty meats, and highly processed foods, can impact your insulin, cortisol, and sex hormones.
+- Poor diet and nutrition: A poor diet is a major contributor to a hormone imbalance.
+Eating a lower-quality diet, such as saturated fats from fried foods, fatty meats, and highly processed foods, can impact your insulin, cortisol, and sex hormones.

-Stress, whether it’s due to a one-time event or over a long period of time, triggers the production of cortisol.
+- Stress: Chronic or prolonged stress triggers the production of cortisol.
 Cortisol is a hormone produced in the adrenal gland that raises your blood pressure, heart rate, and muscle tension.

-An underactive thyroid (hypothyroidism) and overactive thyroid (hyperthyroidism) will upset your hormones’ balance.
-As the thyroid gland stores and makes hormones that affect every organ in your body, it will impact your metabolism, body weight, and energy levels if they are too low or too high.
+- Underactive thyroid (hypothyroidism) and overactive thyroid (hyperthyroidism): As the thyroid gland stores and makes hormones that affect every organ in your body, hypothyroidism or hyperthyroidism will impact your metabolism, body weight, energy levels, and overall health.

-Polycystic ovarian syndrome, or PCOS, occurs when the ovaries don’t develop eggs properly, or eggs aren’t released during ovulation.
-The cause of PCOS isn’t know, but it can cause hormones to become unbalanced.
-And it’s common too – 10% of women are estimated to suffer from PCOS.
+- Polycystic ovarian syndrome (PCOS): This occurs when the ovaries don’t develop eggs properly or when the eggs aren’t released during ovulation.
+The cause of PCOS isn’t known, but it can lead to imbalanced hormones.
+Moreover, PCOS is a fairly common condition, affecting an estimated 10 percent of women.

-Natural aging processes, like menopause in women or andropause in men, also cause hormone imbalance.
-Around middle age, men begin experiencing declines in testosterone, while women experience declines in estrogen, and the resulting imbalance can cause many symptoms which impact both health and quality of life.
+- Natural aging processes like menopause in women or andropause in men:During middle age, men typically experience a decline in testosterone levels, while women experience a decrease in estrogen levels.
+This hormonal imbalance can lead to numerous symptoms that could impact both health and quality of life.

 Treating Hormonal Imbalance